MICA-MNI/micaopen/README.md

 **BigBrain**: BigBrain histological profiles and statistical profile moments.
 Please cite Paquola et al., (2019) when using the Big Brain profiles (https://doi.org/10.1371/journal.pbio.3000284)

 **BrainSpace**: BrainSpace is a lightweight cross-platform toolbox primarily intended  for macroscale gradient mapping and analysis of neuroimaging and connectome level data.
 BrainSpace is available in Python and MATLAB.
-For further details, see Vos de Wael R, Benkarim O, et al. (2019) biorxiv (https://www.biorxiv.org/content/10.1101/761460v) and http://brainspace.readthedocs.io
+For further details, see Vos de Wael, Benkarim et al. (2019) biorxiv (https://www.biorxiv.org/content/10.1101/761460v) and http://brainspace.readthedocs.io

 **diffusion_map_embedding**: this code implements diffusion map embedding technique in Matlab, used in our hippocampal subfield connectivity gradient paper: Vos de Wael et al., 2018 PNAS (https://www.pnas.org/content/115/40/10154.abstract).
-These tools have now become part of BrainSpace, see above link.
+These tools have now become part of BrainSpace.

 **a_moment_of_change**: This repository is a companion to our preprint "A Moment of Change: Shifts in myeloarchitecture characterise adolescent development of cortical gradients" (https://www.biorxiv.org/content/10.1101/706341v2).
 In the repo, we provide preprocessed data used in the analysis as well as the script to reproduce the primary figures